 22. Infrared is the most common way for remote controls to command appliances

 23. The Japanese have extensively researched Far Infrared Technology for use in the fields of healing, preservation, cooking, drying, and heating.
-Over 150 significant patents were granted between 1977-1987.
+Over 150 significant patents were granted between 1977 and 1987.

 Here are a few popular infrared products available in Japan today (click the links to find them in the U.S.A)